A New Take On An Old Favorite: Capture The Flag

-This mission is a great game to play after your warm-up/ice-breaker because of every gamer plays the entire duration of the scenario.
-You might play a Team Death Match or the Domination Game first then go onto play Electronic Capture the Flag as a follow up.
+This mission is a great game to play after your warm-up/ice-breaker because every gamer plays the entire duration of the scenario.
+You might play a Team Death Match or the Domination Game first then go on play Electronic Capture the Flag as a follow-up.

 The aim of the game is to collect as many virtual flags as possible.
 Usually, you play team alpha versus team bravo.
 In other words in a two-team format.

 With this live gaming system, you can play up to 7 teams.
 All teams fight for victory.
 Whichever way the team will need to work together to achieve success.

 Unlike the traditional paintball Capture the Flag game, there is not just one material flag.
 Rather these flags are virtual and there can be more than one virtual flag in play at any one time.
 To score on flag point, you need to run to the enemy's flag box and shoot it.
 This is a Battle Box set as a Flag Box.
 It will issue a sound effect "Flag Captured!".

 So the gamer knows they have acquired one virtual flag.
 The player then needs to run back to their team's base and shoot their own flag box.
 This counts as one flag point.
 The game can also be enhanced with a Battle Box or Battle Boxes set as a "Supply Crate".

 The Capture the Flag game is usually played with two teams: blue vis red or bravo vs alpha.